juxor/afaq/markdown/secA2.md

 of religion and its institutions that anarchists have spent some time refuting the idea of religion as well as propagandising against it.

 So why do so many anarchists embrace atheism?
 The simplest answer is that most anarchists are atheists because it is a logical extension of anarchist ideas.
 If anarchism is the rejection of illegitimate authorities, then it follows that it is the rejection of the so-called Ultimate Authority, God.
 Anarchism is grounded in reason, logic, and scientific thinking, not religious thinking.
 Anarchists tend to be sceptics, and not believers.
 Most anarchists consider the Church to be steeped in hypocrisy and the Bible a work of fiction, riddled with contradictions, absurdities and horrors.
 It is notorious in its debasement of women and its sexism is infamous.
 Yet men are treated little better.
-Nowhere in the bible is there an acknowledgement that human beings have inherent rights to life, liberty, happiness, dignity, fairness, or self-government.
+Nowhere in the bible is there an acknowledgement that human beings have inherent rights to life, liberty, happiness, dignity, fairness, or self- government.
 In the bible, humans are sinners, worms, and slaves (figuratively and literally, as it condones slavery).
 God has all the rights, humanity is nothing.

 This is unsurprisingly, given the nature of religion.
 Bakunin put it best:

-> _ "**The idea of God implies the abdication of human reason and justice; it is the most decisive negation of human liberty, and necessarily ends in the enslavement of mankind, both in theory and in practice.**
+> _ "**The idea of God implies the abdication of human reason and justice; it is the most decisive negation of human liberty, and necessarily ends in the enslavement of mankind, both in theory and in practice.**_

-"Unless, then, we desire the enslavement and degradation of mankind . . . we may not, must not make the slightest concession either to the God of theology or to the God of metaphysics.
-He who, in this mystical alphabet, begins with A will inevitably end with Z; he who desires to worship God must harbour no childish illusions about the matter, but bravely renounce his liberty and humanity.
+> _ "Unless, then, we desire the enslavement and degradation of mankind . . .
+we may not, must not make the slightest concession either to the God of theology or to the God of metaphysics.
+He who, in this mystical alphabet, begins with A will inevitably end with Z; he who desires to worship God must harbour no childish illusions about the matter, but bravely renounce his liberty and humanity._

-"If God is, man is a slave; now, man can and must be free; then, God does not exist."_ [**God and the State**, p.
+> _ "If God is, man is a slave; now, man can and must be free; then, God does not exist."_ [**God and the State**, p.
 25]

 For most anarchists, then, atheism is required due to the nature of religion.
 _"To proclaim as divine all that is grand, just, noble, and beautiful in humanity,"_ Bakunin argued, _"is to tacitly admit that humanity of itself would have been unable to produce it -- that is, that, abandoned to itself,